Auto Repair Tips

 - Ask friends and neighbors to recommend a good mechanic.

 - Beware of any shop that asks for payment in advance and always ask about warranty terms before you agree to any repairs.

 - Check to see that mechanics are ASE (National Institute for Automotive Excellence) certified and that a sign is posted explaining your rights under the North Carolina law.

 - The repair shop should give you a written estimate and ask you to sign an authorization for the repair.
-If the car is dropped off by someone else or at a time when the shop is closed, the estimate and authorization can be agreed to orally.

 - When you authorize the repair, you have the right to request that you get back or examine any of your car’s old parts.